saiftynet/Term-Graille/README.md

 ## Audio

-A component of interaction often negl;ected in terminal aplications is sound.
-Sound also adds an extra dimension to ganes.
+A component of interaction often neglected in terminal aplications is sound.
+Sound also adds an extra dimension to games.
 Term::Graille::Audio attempts to add sound with the least possible dependencies.
-It curently depends on pulseaudio in Linux (and Win32::Sound on windows although this is as yet untested).
-At its simplest Audio can play a sound from its built-in sound sample set which it autgenerates.
+It curently depends on pulseaudio in Linux to  create a /dev/dsp (and Win32::Sound on Windows although this is as yet untested).
+At its simplest Audio can play a sound from its built-in sound sample set which it can autogenerate, although this is customisable and may include a speech synthesizer module based on [SP0256 allophones](https://github.com/saiftynet/SP0256).

 ```
 use Term::Graille::Audio;